davidgundry/crash-course-in-git/README.md

 If you have a York St John University account, you can access a [recording of the presentation](https://yorksj-my.sharepoint.com/:v:/g/personal/d_gundry_yorksj_ac_uk/ERUC1UGuADNNoROVGqzakJgBoOBDKAe5aOzb-tpeQ6RUCA?e=I4Bd0c&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D).

+#### York St John CS GitLab

+At York St John we host our own gitlab server at [https://git.ysjcs.net:8888](https://git.ysjcs.net:8888).
+You can sign in under the LDAP option, using your username (john.smith) and your original Computing/Linux password.
+Note, changing your password on Linux does not change it in GitLab so your gitlab password will be the password you were sent at the start of first year.
+If you are unable to access our GitLab server, contact the technicians.

 ### Learning Outcomes
 1. Explain the motivation behind using version control
 2. Describe key terminology and concepts in the use of git